The Supplement Industry

 Whey protein is good for ensuring total daily protein intake and recovery from training as well as helping with several aspects of weight loss (e.g., satiety and reducing overall calorie intake).
 Caffeine can be used to increase alertness, reduce fatigue, and speed up recovery.
 Creatine and beta-alanine can both work to improve your work capacity by 3-5% during training.

 See this blog post on performance supplements for an even bigger breakdown of these supplements.
+And it never hurts to check out our nutrition certification course if you want to take the plunge as a specialist.

 - The Effect of Whey Isolate and Resistance Training on Strength, Body Composition, and Plasma Glutamine